Welcome to

 Bruckner for Guitar

-Some time ago I imagined that such works can be easily transferred onto the six-string texture and the only reason why practically nobody* had such an idea was that for most people, Bruckner’s music and guitar music are planets in different galaxies.
+Some time ago I imagined that such pieces can be easily transferred onto the six-string texture and the only reason why practically nobody* had such an idea was that for most people, Bruckner’s music and guitar music are planets in different galaxies.
 I soon discovered though that this has been probably only one of the reasons.

-It is worth noting that Bruckner's music has been arranged many times, mainly for the the organ as well as brass but ocassionally also for other ensembles.
+It is worth noting that Bruckner's music has been arranged many times, mainly for the the organ as well as brass but ocassionally also for other somewhat exotic ensembles.
 So perhaps it is the guitar which is an inadequate instrument for such music?
 (I am discussing this question in my first blog.)
-Considering, however, that you can play not only Dowland and Bach but also Wagner, Beethoven and Chopin on the guitar, why not Bruckner?
+Considering, however, that you can play not only Dowland and Bach but also Beethoven and Chopin on the guitar, why not Bruckner?

 - Bruckner lovers who may recognize the arrangements as real Bruckner music,

-- guitar music lovers and guitarists who may recognize the arrangements as good guitar music.
+- guitar music lovers and guitarists who may recognize the arrangements as good guitar music,

 I made a great effort to launch this website around 4 September 2024, the bicentenary of Bruckner's birth, but long before I realized that this may be a project for many years to come, maybe a lifetime project.